SciML/SciMLDocs/docs/src/highlevels/equation_solvers.md

   usually offer performance as good as `Direct`, and for some systems can offer substantially better performance.
 (Requires dependency graph, see below.)

-The design of DiffEqJump.jl composes with DifferentialEquations.jl, allowing for discrete stochastic chemical reactions to be easily mixed with differential equation models, allowing for simulation of hybrid systems, jump diffusions, and differential equations driven by Levy processes.
+The design of JumpProcesses.jl composes with DifferentialEquations.jl, allowing for discrete stochastic chemical reactions to be easily mixed with differential equation models, allowing for simulation of hybrid systems, jump diffusions, and differential equations driven by Levy processes.

-In addition, DiffEqJump's interfaces allow for solving with regular jump methods, such as adaptive Tau-Leaping.
+In addition, JumpProcesses's interfaces allow for solving with regular jump methods, such as adaptive Tau-Leaping.

 # Third Party Libraries to Note